-One of the main differences between a coach and consultant is that a coach will support you to find the answers within yourself, versus a business consultant who analyses and identifies the tasks that need to be completed for you to hit your goals.
+One of the main differences between coaching and consulting is that a coach will support you to find the answers within yourself, versus a business consultant who analyses and identifies the tasks that need to be completed for you to hit your goals.

 If a behavioural change is needed, consultants generally do not get involved.
-Whereas a coach will focus on you and your team, on interpersonal dynamics, and will support behavioural changes.
+Whereas a coach will focus on the business owners and their team, on interpersonal dynamics, and will support behavioural changes.

 Although a coach may be an expert in their field, to have a good coach you don't necessarily need one that is a specialist, whereas you will want a business consultant that is trained and specialised in a specific area.

-One similarity between a coach and a consultant is that they are both there to support you on your business goals and bring knowledge and expertise in a variety of areas.
+One similarity between coaches and consultants is that they are both there to support you on your business goals and bring knowledge and expertise in a variety of areas.
 They offer an outsider’s perspective on the business and will do so without a political agenda, as they are not an employee of the organisation.

 When bringing any external resource into your business, it is always advisable to speak to a number of people before making your decision.
-Coaches offer chemistry calls to help you understand the tools that they would use, and their working style.
+Coaches offer chemistry calls to help you understand the tools that they would use and their working style.
 Consulting firms will be able to put together a proposal for you to understand where they might have worked on a similar project before.
-Consider the size of the consulting firm you are looking at working with, as if you are a small business, there will be firms that specialise in working with small businesses and will have a better understanding of the challenges you may face.
-It is always worth getting referrals and reading reviews to understand the quality and credibility of the information being shared, and to help you make a justified decision as to what's best for you and will make a difference to your business.
+Consider the size of the consulting firm you are looking at working with, as if you are a small business, there will be firms that specialise in working with your company and will have a better understanding of the challenges you may face.
+It is always worth getting referrals and reading reviews to understand the quality and credibility of both coaches and consultants.
+This is that the information being shared is verified to help you make a justified decision as to what's best for you and will make a difference to your business.

 In the business world, managing as a coach is a necessity not only for your success, but also for your survival.
 Business coaching is about helping employees become more effective — and supporting and involving your employees in the process.
 Coaching influences employee adaptability, productivity, and retention.
 It helps you make better use of your time.